What are Adult Specified Childcare credits?

 - is ordinarily resident in the UK;

-Both the grandparent and the parent (or carer) make a joint claim at the relevant time (see below).
+- Both the relative and the parent (or carer) make a joint claim at the relevant time (see below).

 How do I know that the parent (or carer) does not need the NIC credits?

 The simplest way is to check the National Insurance record of the parent or carer.
-They can only do this after the end of the tax year and the record is not likely to be fully up to date until October following the end of the tax year.
-This means that you would have to wait until October 2021 before you made the request for the tax year 2020/21.
-However, you could check now for the 2018/19 tax year and earlier years.
+They can only do this after the end of the tax year and the record may not be fully up to date until October following the end of the tax year.
+This means that you would have to wait until October 2023 before you made the request for the tax year 2022/23.
+However, you could check for the 2020/21 tax year and earlier years, and from October 2022 for the 2021/22 tax year.

 In the meantime, you can get an indication by considering their pay from working.

-If you have two or more employments at the same time – for example, you have two part-time jobs – then you must consider the earnings from each of them separately against the above thresholds.
-For example, if you earn £100 a week from each of two employments, then you will not pay NIC on either employment and the earnings will not count towards entitlement towards state benefits, even though you earn more than £120 a week in total across both employments.
+If you have two or more employments at the same time – for example, you have two part-time jobs with employers that are not connected – then you must consider the earnings from each of them separately against the above thresholds.
+For example, if you earn £100 a week from each of two employments, then you will not pay NIC on either employment and the earnings will not count towards entitlement towards state benefits, even though you earn more than £123 a week in total across both employments.

-For the self-employed, provided that they pay Class 2 NIC for the whole year, that will give the parents (or carers) a qualifying year towards their state pension.
+For the self-employed, provided that they pay (or, from the 2022/23 tax year onwards, are treated as having made) Class 2 NIC for the whole year, that will give the parents (or carers) a qualifying year towards their state pension.
+See our self-employment guidance for information on Class 2 NIC.

 How and when do we claim?